-Targeting criteria are requirements that you specify at the line item level to help your advertisers target ads to inventory units, specific audiences, and custom criteria.
+Targeting criteria are requirements that you specify at the line item level to help your advertisers target ads to inventory units, specific audiences, and key-values.
 You can use a combination of these criteria to target line items at a level more granular than ad units and placements, either applying the criteria manually or by using targeting presets.

 Targeting is done at the line item level only.
 If you need to apply targeting to a specific creative, a separate line item with its own targeting rules must be created.
 Learn how to add targeting criteria to a line item.

 You may not pass any user-identifiable data (including names, addresses, or user IDs) in the targeting.
 Please mask this information using the encoding of your choice, and ensure your ad trafficker knows how to decode the values when setting up a line item.

 DoubleClick for Publishers doesn't share information with other publishers, so there is no built-in pool of demographic data to target.

 You can target the following categories of criteria.

 You can target line items to either specific inventory (ad units and placements) or to all inventory units across your network.